senzing-garage/knowledge-base/proposals/file-layout.md

 Processes look for configuration in the following priority order:

-1. Command-line parameters
+1. Command-line options
 1. Configuration file
 1. Environment variables
 1. Defaults

-### Command-line parameters
+### Command-line options

-The highest configuration priority is given to a command line parameter.
+The highest configuration priority is given to a command-line option.
 The command-line option over-rides a configuration-file value, Environment variable, and default value.
 If a value is not specified on the command-line, then the pecking order is:
 Configuration file, if specified; Environment variables; default values.